vesoft-inc/nebula-docs/docs-2.0-en/3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md

 # Keywords

 Keywords in nGQL are words with particular meanings, such as `CREATE` and `TAG` in the `CREATE TAG` statement.
-Keywords that require special processing to be used as identifiers are referred to as `reserved keywords`, while the part of keywords that can be used directly as identifiers are called `non-reserved keywords`."
+Keywords that require special processing to be used as identifiers are referred to as `reserved keywords`, while the part of keywords that can be used directly as identifiers are called `non-reserved keywords`.

-It is not recommend to use keywords in schema.
-If you must use keywords in schema:
+It is not recommended to use keywords to identify schemas.
+If you must use keywords as identifiers, pay attention to the following restrictions:

-- Non-reserved keywords can be used as identifiers without quotes if they are all in lowercase.
-However, if a non-reserved keyword contains any uppercase letters when used as an identifier, it must be enclosed in backticks (\`), for example, \`Comment\`.

-- To use special characters or reserved keywords as identifiers, quote them with backticks such as `AND`.
+- To use reserved keywords or special characters as identifiers, you must enclose them with backticks (\`), such as \`AND\`.
+Otherwise, a syntax error is thrown.

+- To use non-reserved keywords as identifiers:

+  - If the identifier contains any uppercase letter, you must enclose them with backticks (\`), such as \`Comment\`.
+Otherwise, the execution succeeds but the system automatically converts the identifier to all lowercase.
+  - If the identifier contains all lowercase letters, you do not need to enclose them with backticks (\`).

-!!!
-Note
+!!! note

     Keywords are case-insensitive.